--Miami Beach is a PARTY zone, if you want the National Park vibe, head south a bit to Key Biscayne. $8.00 to enter, but feels like another world.
+-Miami Beach is a PARTY zone, if you want the National Park vibe beach, head a bit south to Key Biscayne. $8.00 to enter, but feels like another world.

 -Public Transportation: Doesn't connect you to South Beach or Miami Beach.
 The Metrometer, Metro Rail, Trolley and Bus all have different loops, so if you don't want to spend a fortune on Uber or drive, plan to study these options.
 Miami is spread out, you want to be able to explore.